notrobintaylor/fx_llll/README.md

 **mod direction** offers three modes: **+** (high register value pushes the parameter up), **-** (high register value pushes it down), and **+ & -** (bipolar – the register swings both ways from the base value).

 **pitch glide** controls the transition time when delay times change.
-At 100 ms (default), you get smooth tape-speed pitch shifts.
+At 500 ms (default), time changes produce audible tape-speed pitch shifts – the buffer content plays back faster or slower as the read head catches up.
+Lower values make the transition quicker and more abrupt.
+Higher values stretch it out into subtle, long detuning.
 At 0 ms, changes are instant (clicks possible).
 This applies to all delay time changes, not just TM modulation.

 **step rate** now includes slower rates: **4/1** and **2/1**.
 At 60 BPM, 4/1 means one TM step every 16 seconds – the register shifts at geological speed.